photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Since PhotoPrism is running inside a container, it won't be able to see folders that have not been mounted.
 That's an important security feature.

-Multiple folders can be made accessible by mounting them as subfolders like this:
+Multiple folders can be made accessible by mounting them as subfolders:

 ```
 volumes: